awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-update.md

  When the `mode` query parameter isn't specified, merge is assumed\.

 **Note**
  The `PUT` operations are idempotent, but not atomic\.
 That means if a system error occurs part way through processing, the API can end up in a bad state\.
-However, repeating the operation puts the API into the same final state as if the first operation had succeeded\.
+However, repeating the operation successfully puts the API into the same final state as if the first operation had succeeded\.